CFDs Trading Glossary

 What is a Derivative Product?

-A derivative product is a financial product whose price is formed according to the price of an Underlying asset such is a currency, a commodity, a share etc..
+A derivative product is a financial product whose price is formed according to the price of an underlying asset such as a currency, a commodity, a share, etc..

 What is Direct Market Access (DMA)?

 DMA Brokers offer their clients direct access to the relevant exchange.
 DMA brokers do not act as market makers.